Skip to Content

 • Finally, remove the remaining red clamp (+) from the positive terminal of the dead battery.

-• Once the jumper cables have been disconnected, drive the vehicle for a minimum of 15 minutes, preferably at highway speeds, in order to charge the battery back up.
+• Once the jumper cables have been disconnected, drive the vehicle for at least 15 minutes, preferably at highway speeds, in order to charge the battery back up to the optimal level.

 Can You Jump Start a Car without a Second Vehicle?

-Batteries Plus has jump packs for nearly any kind of vehicle.
+Batteries Plus has jump packs that will work with nearly any type of vehicle.
 Need help using one?
 Find step-by-step instructions in our blog article entitled "How Do You Jump a Car with a Portable Power Pack?"

 How to Winterize Your Vehicle